Navin Chawla: Shah Commission

-Alleged links with Congress rejected
+Alleged links with the Indian National Congress

 In March 2006 the National Democratic Alliance presented the President of India, A. P. J. Abdul Kalam, with a memorandum for his removal signed by over 200 MPs.
 The memorandum questioned his impartiality in light of alleged links with the Indian National Congress.
 This was rejected by the Government.

-Apprehensive about Chawla's alleged links to the Gandhi Family, in May 2006 Jaswant Singh, opposition leader in Rajya Sabha, appealed to the Supreme Court of India for Chawla's removal as election commissioner because of his lifelong association with Congress politicians and the MPLADS controversy.
+Apprehensive about Chawla's alleged links to the Nehru-Gandhi family, in May 2006 Jaswant Singh, opposition leader in the Rajya Sabha, appealed to the Supreme Court of India for Chawla's removal as election commissioner because of his lifelong association with Congress politicians and the MPLADS controversy.
 The Chief Election Commissioner, N Gopalaswami suo moto, without consulting the full Commission or Election Commissioner Quraishi, filed an affidavit with the Supreme Court that he had the power to remove an election commissioner (EC).
 Following upon this, the Bharatiya Janata Party (BJP) then withdrew its petition.
 The Supreme Court ruled, "We are allowing withdrawal of the petitions while keeping open all questions [raised in the petitions].
 They can make representation to the CEC, who will decide such representation in accordance with law.
 We are not expressing any opinion on merits".

-On 31 January 2009, Chief Election Commissioner N. Gopalaswami unusually and without consulting the full Commission or Commissioner Quraishi received a small NDA delegation in his private chamber.
-Based on that, sent his recommendation about Chawla's removal as election commissioner to the President of India.
+On 31 January 2009, Chief Election Commissioner N. Gopalaswami, unusually, and without consulting the full Commission or Commissioner Quraishi, received a small NDA delegation in his private chambers.
+Based on that, he sent his recommendation of Chawla's removal as election commissioner to the President of India.
 Based on that the CEC alleged that Chawla had discharged his duties as election commissioner in a partisan manner, seeking to further the interests of "one party".
 The CEC alleged that Chawla had shared some information about the election commission to Congress Party officials.
 He is also reported to have opposed the election commission's notice to Sonia Gandhi for accepting honours from Belgium.
-Chawla and Quraishi in a two-to-one majority judgment had dismissed the complaint against Sonia Gandhi.
+Chawla and Quraishi in a two-to-one majority judgement had dismissed the complaint against Sonia Gandhi.

-The CEC, N. Gopalaswam's recommendation against Chawla, was in itself seen as controversial by several eminent jurists including Fali Nariman. and it was rejected by the President of India.
+The CEC, N. Gopalaswami's recommendation against Chawla, was in itself seen as controversial by several eminent jurists including Fali Nariman. and it was rejected by the President of India.
 Chawla became CEC of India on 20 April 2009, and concluded the 2009 Indian Parliamentary Election.

 In order to stall Chawla becoming the CEC, two BJP lawyers and office bearers tried to petition a local Jaipur court for an FIR against Chawla and senior officials of the government of Rajasthan about the allotment of land to Chawla's trusts in Jaipur by the Jaipur Development Authority in 2000.
-The court declined to order the filing of an FIR; in an order dated 10 February 2009, the Court said it was satisfied by a Police investigation that there was nothing wrong.
-The Court dismissed the complaint.
+The court declined to order the filing of an FIR; in an order dated 10 February 2009, the court said it was satisfied by a police investigation that there was nothing wrong.
+The court dismissed the complaint.